BatuhanTekin95/SOC-Phishing-Case-Studies/docs/Lab2.md

 <img width="815" height="33" alt="2331" src="https://github.com/user-attachments/assets/5ad5db1b-8e65-4648-bbd0-19c4ee320b4c" />

+> Elastic query used to identify process creation events on WKSTN-1327 following the lateral movement attempt.

 The results revealed the execution of `powershell.exe` with a Base64-encoded command (`-enc`).
 The process was spawned by `wsmprovhost.exe`, a Windows process commonly associated with PowerShell Remoting and WinRM sessions.

 <img width="1506" height="156" alt="324324" src="https://github.com/user-attachments/assets/03b82556-7983-430d-aef7-9d2c824a6634" />

+> Sysmon Event ID 1 record revealing the execution of a Base64-encoded PowerShell command spawned by wsmprovhost.exe on WKSTN-1327.

 The presence of an encoded PowerShell command strongly suggested that the attacker was executing commands remotely on the host while attempting to conceal the underlying actions from casual inspection.